87. Career health check: What to do and what not to do to keep your career healthy over time.

 Sarcasm can be funny and interesting in a social setting.
 But at work, it can be very undermining of other people.
 We live in a diverse community in a diverse world, and people have different ways of understanding others, and sarcasm is probably the hardest one.

-Definitely do not joke around during recruitment and selection.
+Do not joke around during recruitment and selection.
 Be careful not to fall into a trap during small talk with recruiters and decision-makers.
 There's no such thing as small talk in an interview setting.
-And definitely stay away from sarcasm.
+And stay away from sarcasm.

 I am the first to admit that I have been insubordinate from time to time.
 Nevertheless, it's a dangerous strategy, and I do not recommend it.

 It's hard when there are politics in the work environment.
 The higher you go up in the organization, the harder it is to manage the politics and to know when you're insubordinate versus an innovative and entrepreneurial leader.
 Some rules are clear cut, but there are often grey areas, and you may have crossed the line and not even realized it until it's too late.

 It's even harder to know when to pull back.
 So you have to be always in line with your boss in line with the place’s culture, purpose, goals, and strategy of what you're trying to achieve for the organization.

 There are many arrogant people in leadership roles.
 But some are not arrogant but may appear so when they are learning to lead.
 I have found that it's possible to work with a client to change that perception.

 If you have received feedback at work that you come across as arrogant, then there are tools and techniques that you can use to change that perception.
 And I'd be happy to discuss those with you.
 So book a time to talk to me about it.

 4. Being insensitive about other employees and consultants

 We don't know what's happening in other people's lives.
 So be careful not to judge or be insensitive with a colleague.
 For example: